inug4mi/audio_detector/README.md

-# audio_detector
+# Audio detector

+## What is this repository about?

-Audio/Music detector using Shazam algorithm
+- It's about recreating Shazam's music detector algorithm
+- Improve coding skills